j4cobgarby/octOs/README.md

 I've made two kernels in the past but every time I make one I learn things, so here's another.

+## Documentation

+I've written about various aspects of the operating system in the [docs](/docs) directory.

 ## Building

 You need the following software: